wasmerio/wasmer.io/_posts/wasmer-python-embedding-1.0.md

 #
 # In this case, we specify the program name: `wasi_test_program`.
 We
 # also specify the program is invoked with the `--test` argument, in
-# addition to two environment variable: `COLOR` and
+# addition to two environment variables: `COLOR` and
 # `APP_SHOULD_LOG`.
 Finally, we map the `the_host_current_dir` to the
 # current directory.
 There it is:
 wasi_env =